 The exercise of voting rights requires the ongoing review of the corporate governance and performance of management of an issuer and the consideration of the potential impact of a vote on the value of the securities of the issuer held by the Funds.
 In order to discharge its obligations under this policy, RBC Global Asset Management Inc. accesses and utilizes research on management performance and corporate governance issues, drawn from portfolio manager and analyst due diligence, information provided by leading independent research firms and involvement in organizations such as the Canadian Coalition for Good Governance.
-As part of the governance regime for the Funds, RBC Global Asset Management Inc. also seeks the advice of its Board of Governors, all of the members of which are independent of Royal Bank of Canada and its associates and affiliates, including RBC Global Asset Management Inc.
+As part of the governance regime for the Funds, RBC Global Asset Management Inc. also seeks the advice of its Independent Review Committee, all of the members of which are independent of Royal Bank of Canada and its associates and affiliates, including RBC Global Asset Management Inc.

 The executive team of RBC Global Asset Management Inc. is responsible for the oversight and implementation of the Proxy Voting Guidelines.

 Use of Proxy Voting Guidelines